vguada/FindBounce/CONTRIBUTING.md

 ## Building the package

 Package building covers procedures to convert contents of repository to `.paclet` file which can be installed by the users.
-This is done by the build script included in the repository, which can be run from command line (terminal) with `wolfram -script Build.wls` .
+This is done by the build script included in the repository, which can be run from command line (terminal) with `wolframscript -script Build.wls [options]` .
 Use option `--help` to see all available script options.
-See also [console interface](https://reference.wolfram.com/language/ref/program/wolfram.html) documentation page for more information.
+See also `wolframscript` [documentation](https://reference.wolfram.com/language/ref/program/wolframscript.html) for more information.

 ### Documentation